Melina412/doctor-appointments/README.md

 <!--# 7.
 Tabelle  ---------- -->

 To book appointments, patients can just pick a day and choose from free time slots.
 The slots can be displayed in 12h or 24h format.
-Fill in the contact data, send the request and it'S done!
-A notification via email is being sent when the doctor confirms or declines the appointment.
+Fill in the contact data, send the request and it's done!
+A notification via email is going to be sent when the doctor confirms or declines the appointment.

 <table>
 <tbody>